actions/importer-labs/azure_devops/readme.md

 ## Prerequisites
 1. Azure DevOps organization.
 Please identify or create an Azure DevOps organization to use: [Click to create an Azure DevOps Org](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?toc=%2Fazure%2Fdevops%2Fget-started%2Ftoc.json&bc=%2Fazure%2Fdevops%2Fget-started%2Fbreadcrumb%2Ftoc.json&view=azure-devops)
+    - Note and store the Azure DevOp sorganization name for later.
+    - Note and store the user name you use for your Azure DevOps Organization.
+It will be an email address.
+2. Azure DevOps Project.
+The default project name for this lab is `ValetBootstrap` There is an Action workflow that will create and populate the Azure DevOps project.
+No need to create it yourself.
+Note: The project has to be unique in the Azure DevOps organization.
+If you already have a project name `ValetBootstrap` please pick a differnt unique project name.
-    - Note and store the organization name for later.
+    - Note and store the Azure DevOps project name for later.
-2. Create an Azure DevOps personal access token with the following scopes:
+3. Create an Azure DevOps personal access token with the following scopes:
     -   To do so, navigate to Sign in to your organization `https://dev.azure.com/{yourorganization}`.
     -   From your home page, open `user settings`, and then select `Personal access tokens`.
     -   Select `+ New Token`